jrnold/r4ds-exercise-solutions/docs/rmarkdown.md

 ```

 Copying the YAML header from an R notebook to a R markdown file changes it to an R markdown file, and vice-versa.
-More specifically, changing the value of `output` to
+More specifically, changing the value of `output`.
 This is because the RStudio IDE when opening and the **rmarkdown** package when knitting uses the YAML header of a file, and in particular the
 value of the `output` key in the YAML header, to determine what type of document it is.